Planorbella duryi: Habitat

 They are found in most freshwater habitats including streams and ponds.

 Conservation status

 This species is listed by natureserve as G5.

 Diet

 They eat dead or decaying plants or fish, and algae.

 Breeding

 They are hermaphrodites.
 They lay eggs and are very fast breeders.
+The eggs are spawned in a transparent gelatinous mass and usually hatch in three weeks.

 Human use

 They are a very common aquarium snail.
 Eggs can get into aquariums on plants.
 Some people consider them pests due to their ability to breed very fast and overpopulate.
 Other people value them as part of their clean up crew.